Southern Arizona Resource Directory – Youth Mental Health Services

 To search, you can enter either keyword or location or both keyword and location.
 There is a dropdown menu for the category/keyword to select from, or you can enter your own search term, including names of providers.
 You can find descriptions of the categories of service in the glossary.
 Enter a zip code or your home or work street address in the location space, and then use the slider to indicate the number of miles you are willing to travel for services.
 Click on search and all the providers that offer those services within the radius you indicated will be listed.

 Do you have suggestions for an important resource we may have missed or a correction/update to the information in our database?
 Please click on the REPORT tab just to the right of the MAP tab of each individual listing to send us any changes or additional information.
+For any general suggestions and/or additional information,

 You can also share your experience here so we can advocate on your behalf with providers and policy makers.
 Let us know where there are gaps in services to help young people